 Brainspotting is a form of exposure therapy.
 It is offered by our CDA licensed mental health therapists.
 The insurance reimbursement will depend on if your insurance policy covers psychotherapy sessions.

 Generally, yes.
-It is considered safe and non-invasive, but it’s important to work with a trained and certified Brainspotting therapist, especially if dealing with complex trauma or dissociation.
-Accessing emotional, somatic and sensory memories can at times be overwhelming.
-A skills and experienced therapist can better contain the process to support completion and integration.
+Brainspotting is considered safe and non-invasive, but it’s important to work with a trained practitioner and experienced trauma therapist, especially if dealing with complex trauma or dissociation.
+Accessing emotional, somatic and sensory memories can, at times, be overwhelming.
+A skilled and experienced therapist can better contain the process to support completion and integration.

 The number of sessions varies depending on the individual and the issue being treated.
 Some people notice significant shifts in just a few sessions, while others may benefit from longer-term work.